arpanpramanik2003/project-website/README.md

 # Portfolio Website Project

-This is a personal portfolio website built using **HTML** and **CSS** to showcase your profile, skills, and machine learning projects.
+This is a personal portfolio website built using **HTML** and **CSS** to showcase my profile, skills, and machine learning projects.
 The website is designed to be simple, responsive, and visually appealing.

 ---